drannex42/FirefoxSidebar/readme.md

-# Firefox Utils / Edge-like Vertical Tabs (but better!)
+# Firefox Sidebar / Edge-like Vertical Tabs (but better!)

+**Note:** This repo was originally a subdirectory of [drannex42/linux-utils](https://github.com/drannex42//linux-utils/), but has now become a standalone repo for my Firefox Sidebar CSS and Utilities.
+The original linux-utils files can be found [here](https://github.com/drannex42/utils).

+## Example
 Video of the extension in action: [https://i.imgur.com/HaLvkFc.mp4](https://i.imgur.com/HaLvkFc.mp4)

-Features:
+## Features:
-  - Edge-like Vertical tab design
+  - Edge-like vertical tab design
-  - Dynamic Indentation (for tree style)
+  - Dynamic Indentation (for tree style tabs)
+  - Custom theme configuration using Sideberry
+  - Support for tab groups
+  - Support for Tab Containers with visual identification
+  - Pinned tabs (right click to close)

 ## Updates